 Is mobile betting offered?

-Yes, mobile betting is offered in New Jersey, and it actually dominates the industry.
+Yes, mobile betting is offered in New Jersey, and it dominates the industry.
 New Jersey averages more than 90 percent of all handle from its mobile sportsbooks each month.

 Does New Jersey have any retail sports betting locations?